aws/amazon-sagemaker-examples/README.md

 These examples provide quick walkthroughs to get you up and running with Amazon SageMaker's custom developed algorithms.
 Most of these algorithms can train on distributed hardware, scale incredibly well, and are faster and cheaper than popular alternatives.

 - [k-means](introduction_to_amazon_algorithms/1P_kmeans_highlevel) is our introductory example for Amazon SageMaker.
 It walks through the process of clustering MNIST images of handwritten digits using Amazon SageMaker k-means.
-- [Factorization Machines](introduction_to_amazon_algorithms/factorization_machines_mnist) showcases Amazon SageMaker's implementation of the algorithm to predicts whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier.
+- [Factorization Machines](introduction_to_amazon_algorithms/factorization_machines_mnist) showcases Amazon SageMaker's implementation of the algorithm to predict whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier.
 - [Latent Dirichlet Allocation (LDA)](introduction_to_amazon_algorithms/lda_topic_modeling) introduces topic modeling using Amazon SageMaker Latent Dirichlet Allocation (LDA) on a synthetic dataset.
 - [Linear Learner](introduction_to_amazon_algorithms/linear_learner_mnist) predicts whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier from Amazon SageMaker Linear Learner.
 - [Neural Topic Model (NTM)](introduction_to_amazon_algorithms/ntm_synthetic) uses Amazon SageMaker Neural Topic Model (NTM) to uncover topics in documents from a synthetic data source, where topic distributions are known.